daniellamct/Tetris/README.md

 Press l to move right\
 Press k to move down\
 Press space to hard drop

 ## More about this program
-Currently there are only 3 blocks, and i am going to create more different blocks after my public exam, as I'm a high school student
+Currently there are only 3 blocks, and I am going to create more different blocks but not in these few months\
+I am going to update it after my public exam this year, as I'm a high school student